Mulino what is it and how to choose the thread

 How to work with a moulinet

-Before you start working with the selected pattern, you need to know some basics of embroidery.
-It will not hurt to learn the rules of dealing with the image, as well as some recommendations.
+Before you start working with the selected design, you need to know some basics of embroidery.
+It would not hurt to learn the rules for handling the applied image, as well as some recommendations.

 How to store the remnants of threads